 The Board of Directors has determined that, with the exception of Mr. Valenti, who is our Chief Executive Officer, all of its current members qualify as independent directors pursuant to the rules adopted by the SEC and the NASDAQ Stock Market.
-The Board of Directors has determined that all of our director nominees are independent within the meaning of the applicable NASDAQ listing standards.
 The Audit, Compensation, and Governance Committees of the Board of Directors consist entirely of independent directors.